fhalab/LevSeq/README.md

 operating system (https://docs.docker.com/engine/install/).

-To build the docker image run (within the main folder that contains the `Dockerfile`):
+To build the docker image run (within the main folder that contains the `Dockerfile`).
+Note building does **not** work on Mac M3 chip, please use a ubuntu machine to build the docker image!

 ```
 docker build -t levseq .